 IF GOD CAN HURT AND MORN FOR HIS LOST LOVED ONES, SURELY SO MAY WE.

 O Ephraim , what shall I do unto thee?
 O Judah what shall I do unto thee? for your goodness [is] as a morning cloud and as the early dew it goeth away .
 Hosea 6:4

 So, what is the difference between godly grief and the world’s?
-We feel the loss and pain of others in a situation of hope.
-We worship our God in the middle of sorrowing, admitting that He is even bigger than this-whatever the this is.
+We feel loss and pain balanced with great sure hope.
+We worship our God in the middle of sorrowing, admitting that he is even bigger than this-whatever the this is.

-Just as seeing the enormity of my sin can only show how big Grace is ( bigger than that) so allowing the loss and pain brought about by living in a sin filled world can only show how his Mercy is bigger than that.
+Just as seeing the enormity of my sin can only show how big Grace is ( bigger than that) so; feeling the loss and pain brought about by living in a sin-filled world can only show how his Mercy is bigger than that.
 Mercy is God using the very consequences of living in a sin filled world to bring blessing and glory out of the loss.